JohnXLivingston/peertube-plugin-livechat/support/documentation/content/documentation/admin/advanced/xmpp_clients.en.md

 0 5 5269 videos.john-livingston.fr.
 ```

+If you are **not using the standard `5269` port**, you must also add a SRV record
+for `_xmpp-server._tcp.your_instance.tld.` (same as above, just without the `room.` prefix).
+Of course, you can also add this record if you use the standard port.
+It will also work.

 ### Using trusted certificates

 The self-signed certificates that this plugin uses by default can be rejected by some XMPP servers, for security reasons.